 It can feel like a betrayal when a nursing home resident’s rights are violated by the very people who were supposed to care for and protect them.
 Unfortunately, abuse and neglect are all too common in nursing homes in Oklahoma.
 In addition, residents aren’t always aware that their rights have been violated, and some are even afraid to report what’s happening to them.

-If you suspect that your loved one’s rights have been violated, the Oklahoma City nursing home abuse lawyers at Parrish DeVaughn Injury Lawyers want to help.
+If you suspect that your loved one’s rights have been violated, the Oklahoma City nursing home lawyers at Parrish DeVaughn Injury Lawyers want to help.
 We’ve assisted many families whose trust has been betrayed by nursing home administrators who value profits over resident well-being.
 Contact us today for a free consultation.